mubashir-786/accounts-web-app/README.md

- directory is mapped to `/api/*`.
+ is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

 ## Learn More